What’s so funny about Mental Health and Understanding?

 Because New Zealand has a very strong sports culture we have an idea that high performance sports people need to get their “head in the game” to do well.
 In work and other daily life activities we sometimes go on auto pilot and are more subject to not having our heads in the game.

 One of the difficulties is lack of understanding.
 As Ruby Wax says below being told to just perk up doesn’t really work.
+In N.Z of we are told to “harden up”.
+Hopefully the LikeMinds campaigns and the ones that featured John Kirwan have changed that for the better.

 Some of us remember Ruby Wax from various English TV shows of the 90’s and later.
 Ruby developed a show called Losing It back in 2010 based on her experience of depression.
 Here is a very recent TED clip of Ruby Wax called “What’s so funny about mental illness?”
 8:45 mins.